jesshohohoho/learnyloopy/UserGuide.md

   - Students can recognize tutors with high credibility.

 - **[Guided Learning](#guided-learning)**: Tutor selection platform for **students**.
-    - Students can select their tutors by the dedicated filtering system according to subject, teaching style and ranking options.
+    - Students can select their tutors by using the dedicated filtering system according to subject, teaching style and ranking options.
     - Stdents can submit feedbacks of tutors to enhance the filtering system.

 - **[Smart Learning](#smart-learning)**: Virtual AI tutoring platform for **students**.